 When using a kneeling chair, your bottom should be carrying the bulk of your weight.
 The lower pad is there to act as a support for your shins to stop you feeling as if you are sliding forwards.
 Begin by sitting on the seat, before resting your knees gently (or slightly above) the pads, in the kneeling position.
 As with all working positions, it's important to vary your position frequently during the day and some of this movement will be provided by the rock and swivel.
 A good tip is also to vary which leg is put forwards.

 What other chairs could be considered for active sitting, as well as kneeling chairs?

 Active sitting comes in many forms, and there are office chairs that can achieve this very effectively, such as the HÅG Capisco which incorporates built-in balance mechanisms to move with your body.
 These stimulate your blood flow, keep your muscles engaged and prevent you from sitting in a static posture for too long.
 The Capisco chair can be used to support different postures, making it ideal for hot-deskers, designers, illustrators, artists and crafters.
 HÅG Capisco chairs from Posturite are supportive and versatile enough to be used all day long - with breaks and movement of course!

-Also consider the unusual Backapp Hipp office stool for active sitting.
-The clever Norwegian design of the Backapp Hipp helps to strengthen your back and ensures a natural sitting posture leading to less fatigue.
+Also consider the stylish Backapp Smart office stool for active sitting.
+The clever design of the Backapp Smart helps to strengthen your back and ensures a natural sitting posture leading to less fatigue.
 It aims to keep you comfortable, alert and productive at your desk.
 It works by constantly stimulating the muscles that you use to balance as the stool gently moves on its central axis.